Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

-As it turns out, the answer depends on the type of bean used, its origin, and how long it’s been roasted.
+As it turns out, the answer depends on the type of bean used, its origin, and the length of time it has been roasted.

 Quick Answer: Is blonde roast stronger?